SeanFeng2333/Multistate-model-with-ICS/README.md

 ##  Marginal.inference.ordinalLogits.zip

-This folder cantains intermediate results from marginal_weibull_ordinalLogits_simulation.R.
+This folder contains intermediate results from marginal_weibull_ordinalLogits_simulation.R.

 For each of the four simulation scenarios (m = 100, 500; tau = 1, 10), we ran the simulation 1000 times and saved the output.

-We also summarized the simulation results including mean estiamtes, mean standard deviations and empirical standard errors for each sceanrio.
+We also summarized the simulation results including mean estimates, mean standard deviations and empirical standard errors for each scenario.

 ##  Marginal.inference.3quantileICS.zip

-This folder cantains intermediate results from marginal_weibull_quantileICS_simulation.R.
+This folder contains intermediate results from marginal_weibull_quantileICS_simulation.R.

 For each of the four simulation scenarios (m = 100, 500; tau = 1, 10), we ran the simulation 1000 times and saved the output.

-We also summarized the simulation results including mean estiamtes, mean standard deviations and empirical standard errors for each sceanrio.
+We also summarized the simulation results including mean estimates, mean standard deviations and empirical standard errors for each scenario.